 What can I put on my dog’s skin rash?

 Your veterinarian may give you a medicated shampoo or wash to use on your dog’s groin rash.
-For yeast and fungal infections, you will need to use antifungal shampoos and medications.
+For yeast and fungal infections, you will need to use antifungal shampoos and medications—these can be found at your local pet store.
 A balm to soothe your dog’s groin area skin will be helpful for allergic reactions and secondary skin infections that may arise in response to allergies.
 Home, natural remedies include oatmeal, shea butter, and coconut oil.
+You may also want to put your dog on a yeast starvation diet.